-Then we found a small store in one of the cobblestone streets with American brands and I was able to get a new top, and he another 2 items.
+Then we found a small store in one of the cobblestone streets with American brands and I was able to get a new top and another 2 items.
 Kids are tough on clothes.
-We bought him a new t-shirt in El Salvador, and he had worn it under his Halloween costume, and n the play time after, it was stretched and ripped.
+We bought him a new t-shirt in El Salvador, and he had worn it under his Halloween costume, and n the playtime after, it was stretched and ripped.

 So there is no point paying heaps for clothes.